Start your Bridge workflows with triggers

 1. In Bridge, locate the workflow you want to run.

-3. Open the Run Log .
+3. Open the Run Log Brandfolder Image Run log icon

 Webhook triggers

-If you want to trigger workflows with other systems that are not integrated with Bridge you can define these triggers using the Inbound Webhook Utility:
+If you want to trigger workflows with other systems that are not integrated with Bridge, you can define these triggers using the Inbound Webhook Utility:

 1. Go to the Integrations page.

-2. Find the Inbound Webhooks icon.
+2. Find the Inbound Webhook icon.

-3. Fill in the required information.
+3. Follow the prompts and fill in the required information.